Last updated: June 22, 2026 | By: Jake Morrison

 Here’s my honest advice for anyone not 100% certain the battery is the problem: go to an auto parts store first.
 AutoZone, O’Reilly, and Advance Auto all offer free battery testing in the parking lot – no appointment, no obligation, takes about 5 minutes.
 The tester tells you remaining capacity, cold cranking performance, and whether the battery is worth nursing along or should be replaced now.

 If the test says replace, they carry everything from budget-tier batteries around $80 up to $200+ for premium AGM options, and they’ll install it in the parking lot for free on most vehicles.
-That combination of free diagnosis + free installation + competitive pricing makes the auto parts chain model very hard to beat for a straightforward battery job.
+That combination of free diagnosis + free installation + competitive pricing makes the auto parts chain model very hard to beat for a simple battery job.
 For a chain-by-chain look at who offers free install and what the exceptions are, the free battery installation near me guide covers it in detail.

 Firestone: Best Full-Service Center Replacement